-There are no items of property, plant and equipment acquired in full or in part from the proceeds of a grant.
+A functional item of property, plant and equipment acquired in full or in part from the proceeds of a grant, is included at its full acquisition cost or by netting off the grant proceeds.

 Where functional items of property, plant and equipment have been donated, they are included in the balance sheet at their fair value at the date of the gift and also included in the Statement of Financial Activities as an incoming resource.
 Accounting policies for the valuation of gifts are disclosed in Note 2.16 (iv).